davido-noowin/Fragrance-Max/README.md

 ---
 ### How To Run:

-- Install all dependencies with 'npm install'
+- Install all dependencies with `npm install`

-- Initiate development server with 'npx expo start'
+- Initiate development server with `npx expo start`

 - IGNORE vulnerabilities